How to get touch with us over the festive period

 Parental Responsibility

-Individuals with parental responsibility have the right to be involved in important decisions that impact their child’s life, including areas such as education, health and religion.
+Individuals with parental responsibility have the right to be involved in important decisions that impact their child’s life, including areas such as education, health, and religion.
 Whilst Mothers automatically have parental responsibility, this is not always the case for fathers who only automatically gain these rights if they are married to the mother at the time of their child’s birth or they are named on the birth certificate.
-If a father does not automatically have parental responsibility, there are a number of options available to him to acquire these rights.
+If a father does not automatically have parental responsibility, there are several options available to him to acquire these rights.

 What is parental responsibility?

-Parental responsibility encompasses all the legal rights, duties and responsibilities that a parent of a child has.
-Individuals who have parental responsibility have authority to decide on where a child is to live, go to school and whether or not they should undergo medical treatment.
-Having parental responsibility is not the same as parenting of a child, if you are not living with the child you cannot interfere with routine day-to-day decisions however you should be consulted with regard to major issues, for example which school the child attends.
+Parental responsibility encompasses all the legal rights, duties, and responsibilities that a parent of a child has.
+Individuals who have parental responsibility have the authority to decide where a child is to live, go to school, and whether or not they should undergo medical treatment.
+Having parental responsibility is not the same as parenting a child, if you are not living with the child you cannot interfere with routine day-to-day decisions however you should be consulted with regard to major issues, for example, which school the child attends.

-If the parents separate, both will hold an equal right to continue to be informed about, and help make, important decisions effecting their child’s life.
+If the parents separate, both will hold an equal right to continue to be informed about and help make, important decisions affecting their child’s life.

 Parental responsibility continues until the child reaches the age of eighteen.
 All parents, whether they have parental responsibility or not, have an obligation to ensure their child is financially supported.